-Orbital FracturesHome » Services » Reconstructive Surgery / Medically Necessary » Orbital Fractures
+Orbital FracturesHome » Services » Medically Necessary Surgery » Orbital Fractures

-The term “orbital fracture refers to a break in one or more of the bony walls of the eye socket.
+The term “orbital fracture” refers to a break in one or more of the bony walls of the eye socket.
 This injury most commonly occurs after trauma such as a fall or an accident.
 There are different types of orbital fractures, and each requires different treatment.
-More than 1 wall of the orbit may be involved if the injury was extensive.
+More than one wall of the orbit may be involved if the injury was extensive.

 How Orbital Fractures Are Diagnosed

 Broken bones of the orbit are diagnosed by a special kind of X-ray known as a CT scan.
 CT scans are widely available at all major hospitals and most outpatient imaging centers.
 The doctor who first evaluates you after you sustain a facial injury will likely order the CT scan test.

 While some orbital fractures require surgical repair, others will heal if left alone.
 Patients who have double vision or severe pain with eye movement after sustaining a facial injury should seek medical care immediately, as they may have a fracture that requires urgent repair.
 In the setting of an orbital fracture, it is not uncommon to experience numbness of the lower eyelid, cheek, side of the nose and upper teeth on the injured side.